Loren Gabel: PWHL

+Following the folding of the PHF, Gabel was drafted in the fourth round of the 2023 PWHL Draft by PWHL Boston.
+During the 2023–24 season, in her rookie year, she recorded four goals and three assists in 17 games with Boston.
+During the 2024–25 season, she recorded two goals and one assist in 20 games for the Fleet.
+On July 24, 2025, she signed a one-year contract extension with the Fleet.

+International

 Gabel competed for Canada's National Women's Under-22/Development Team (NWDT) at the 2018 Nations Cup in Fussen, Germany.
 Of note, the Canadian contingent attained its worst ever finish, placing fifth.
 Gabel amassed five points in four games played.

 Gabel scored her first career goal for the National Canadian team in the third period of a 2–1 preliminary round loss on November 7, 2018, versus the United States at the 4 Nations Cup.

 Gabel was named to the 2019 World Championship team held in Espoo, Finland.
 Through 7 games she notched 6 goals and 1 assist.
 In the preliminary game against Finland she had 3 points, 2 goals and 1 assist and was named the MVP of the game.
 She was also named to the all tournament team.